Jahnavi1201/Feed-Reader/README.md

 2. Then, opened `index.html` and reviewed the functionality of the application in a browser.

-    _View of "jasmine_html-reporter" before writing the tests_
+    _View of "jasmine_html-reporter" before writing the tests other than given by developer:_

     ![screenshot](./images/before.png)